About Hyndman Studio

 At Hyndman Studio we create beautiful homes and spaces.
 What sets us apart is that we strive for the unexpected, with a passion for the truly unique.
 We achieve results of which both our clients and we are proud, by fostering positive, collaborative relationships.
 Our passion is for craftsmanship, beautiful materials, and for everything working together in harmony.

-Hyndman Studio is a unique grouping of Designer, Licensed structural engineer, Licensed civil engineer and a Licensed G.C.
+Hyndman Studio regularly consults with licensed Structural and Civil Engineers as well as our in-house licensed G.C.
 This allows us to draw on the necessary skills and expertise required to satisfy the scope and technical requirements associated with a large variety of projects.

 Ruth Hyndman moved to California from her native England in the 1990s.
 She has a BA (Hons) degree in graphic design, in addition to decades of on-going education in architecture, interior design and computer drafting.
 She is passionate about design, architecture and construction.